How Does Menopause Affect Sleep?

 How does a sleep specialist assist?

-Chronic Insomnia is characterized by difficulty falling and/or staying asleep, usually associated with...
-More can lead to heart disease, high blood pressure, and other serious medical conditions.
+Chronic insomnia can lead to heart disease, high blood pressure, and other serious medical conditions.
 Women can improve the quality of their slumber during menopause with the help of a sleep specialist.
 Using advanced technologies, a sleep specialist can provide tools that monitor and track sleep patterns and behaviors.
 This comprehensive snapshot of real-time data can be shared with doctors and other healthcare professionals for further evaluation.
 A sleep specialist affords women the autonomy to monitor and journal sleep habits that affect their health in the safety and privacy of their own home.

 Every woman is different.
 It is imperative to talk with your doctor first to determine your specific situation and how menopause negatively affects your day-to-day routine, as well as your sleep patterns.
 If sleep is an issue, start with your own sleep study.
 Simply wear The Plex® while you sleep.
 It monitors breathing patterns, pulse, and even oxygen levels during the night.
 The data collected can be shared with your doctor or sleep specialist to determine treatment.
 Stop sweating and start sleeping!